 Unlike other chart patterns, the Wolfe wave forecasts where the price is going and when it will get there.
 What other patterns will do this for you?
 If I had a quarter for every time someone said they wished they had a crystal ball to predict stock prices, I’d be rich.
 But what if I told you there was a crystal ball?
-The Wolfe Wave pattern is as close to a crystal ball you’re going to get in trading.
+The Wolfe Wave pattern is as close to a crystal ball as you will get in trading.
 If you’re wondering how to make money trading this pattern, you’ve come to the right place.

 What Is a Wolfe Wave?

-- Stripped down to it’s basics, a Wolfe Wave pattern comprises five supply and demand waves used for two things.
+- Stripped to its basics, a Wolfe Wave pattern comprises five supply and demand waves for two things.